 And I'm here, too.
 I don't post much, but I'm there.

-Be it known that I do not receive affiliate compensation from any stores, producers, or other places to which I link in this website.
+Be it known that I do not receive any compensation from any stores, producers, or other places to which I link in this website.
 If I link, it's 'cause I love.
 Also I'm too lazy to jump through compensation hoops.

 Here are the files I am keeping "in print."
 Other stuff I've done?
 Eh.
 Ask me.
 I can probably dig it up for you.